 A convention travel document can be applied for, if the UKBA has given the individual permission to stay in the UK as a refugee.
 The 1951 United Nations Convention in relation to the Status of Refugees made the provision of this document available.

-The UKBA has the right to refuse any individual assess to this particular document due to specific good reasons such as the protection of national security.
-Any individual who applies for the refugee travel document must be able to prove his or her refugee status in the UK and he or she must be a legal resident in the UK economy.
+The UKBA has the right to refuse any individual access to this particular document due to specific good reasons such as the protection of national security.
+Any individual who applies for the refugee travel document must be able to prove his or her refugee status in the UK, and he or she must be a legal resident in the UK economy.

 Any documents sent to an applicant by the UKBA which contains certain official reference numbers can be used as proof by the applicant that he or she has permission to stay in the UK.
 These numbers are as follows:

 From the date the application is made, the applicant must have the permission to stay for at least 6 months in the UK.
 This is based on the fact that if the applicant has under six months leave, the visiting country may not accept the applicant's travel documents.
 The individual must apply for an extended stay in the UK if his or her current permission to reside in the UK is set to expire under six months, and this must be done before a travel document can be applied for.